kwaldenphd/python-anaconda/README.md

 - Understand the core components of the Jupyter Notebooks environment
 - Compare and contrast the Spyder and Jupyter environments
 - Refresh their knowledge of core Python syntax

+[Click here](https://raw.githubusercontent.com/kwaldenphd/python-refresh/main/python-refresh.ipynb) and select the "Save As" option to download this lab as as Jupyter Notebook.

 ## Acknowledgements